Kibuns/Webshop-ChicnChoc/UX Tests/Dashboard_Tests.md

 - The rows inside the list being selectable, which changes the side panel to that rows info, isn't clear enough
 - Feedback to the user is important, i.e. when deleting, updating, adding product.
 So they can be sure what they did actually got registered.
 - There is the expectation that something on the screen will change after pressing the "+" button to add a product, so either an empty fillable row in the list, or some other screen or message.
 - Changing images isn't clear to the average user.
 This is more of a technical thing.
 But should be definitely addressed before release.
+A temporary solution is to have atleast a preview image when you filled in the url
 - Button should be clearer in what they do.
 - The word "save" is more clear than "update" since the average user only uses "update" for updates they download for things like apps and stuff.
 - The pencil button seems useless.